bornytm/knowlo-library/README.md

 Currently, pushing to the master branch automatically builds the app on heroku.

 # Contributing
 Knowlo is an open source project, collaboration is welcomed- contribution guidelines are under development.
-For now, reach out to @bornytm.
+For now, reach out to @MintyOrb.